ThatGuySam/url-syntax-highlighting/README.md

 ### Background
-I've been looking for a good way have easier to read URL Syntax Highlighting for my project documentation and code examples so I created this list to compare all 581 different Github Highlighters and which ones work best for different contexts.
+I've been looking for a good way to have easier to read URL Syntax Highlighting for my project documentation and code examples so I created this list to compare all 581 different Github Highlighters and which ones work best for different contexts.

 ### Quick Links